Rhys ap Gruffydd (rebel)

-Rhys ap Gruffydd (1508–December 1531) was a powerful Welsh landowner who was accused of rebelling against King Henry VIII by plotting with James V of Scotland to become Prince of Wales.
+Rhys ap Gruffydd (1508 – December 1531) was a powerful Welsh landowner who was accused of rebelling against King Henry VIII by plotting with James V of Scotland to become Prince of Wales.
 He was executed as a rebel.
-He married Lady Catherine Howard (b. abt 1499 Ashwellthorpe, Norfolk, England), the daughter of Thomas Howard, 2nd Duke of Norfolk and his second wife Agnes Tilney.
+He married Lady Katherine Howard (b. abt 1499 Ashwellthorpe, Norfolk, England), the daughter of Thomas Howard, 2nd Duke of Norfolk and his second wife Agnes Tilney.

+By this marriage, he became the uncle of Queen Anne Boleyn and Queen Katherine Howard, and granduncle of Queen Elizabeth Tudor.

 Early life

 Rhys was the grandson of Rhys ap Thomas, the most powerful man in Wales and close ally of Henry VIII.
 His father, Gruffydd ap Rhys ap Thomas, died in 1521, leaving him his grandfather's heir.
-In 1524 Rhys married Catherine Howard, daughter of Thomas Howard, 2nd Duke of Norfolk.
+In 1524 Rhys married Katherine Howard, daughter of Thomas Howard, 2nd Duke of Norfolk.

+His mother was Katherine St. John, Lady Edgecombe.

 As his grandfather's heir, Rhys expected to inherit his estates and titles.
 When Rhys ap Thomas died in 1525, Henry VIII gave his most important titles and powers to Walter Devereux, Lord Ferrers, leading to a feud between Rhys and Ferrers, which escalated over the next few years.

 Conflict with Ferrers

 Rhys attempted to increase his status in Wales, petitioning Cardinal Thomas Wolsey to be given various posts.
 The potential for conflict with Ferrers increased when both men were given the right to extend their number of retainers; this led to the emergence of competing armed gangs.
 The bad blood between Rhys and Ferrers reached a crisis point in June 1529 when Ferrers made a display of his status during preparations for the annual Court of Great Sessions in Carmarthen.
 Rhys, surrounded by forty armed men, threatened Ferrers with a knife.
 Rhys was arrested and imprisoned in Carmarthen Castle.
-Rhys's wife Catherine escalated the situation by collecting hundreds of her supporters and attacking the castle.
+Rhys's wife Katherine escalated the situation by collecting hundreds of her supporters and attacking the castle.
 She later threatened Ferrers himself with an armed gang.
 In the conflict between the two factions, several of Ferrers's men were killed.
 The factions continued to cause other disruptions over the coming months, leading to deaths in street fights and acts of piracy.